Johnymonteiiro/nlw_heat-frontend/README.md

 # Advisible:
    ##to better performance: Clone the nlw-heat-backend project to.
-   --create .env file and put your keys
+   -create .env file and put your keys
-   -- Initialize the sameway
+   - Initialize the sameway